WeDaka-MCP

 mcp-typescript-template

-A TypeScript template for building remote Model Context Protocol (MCP) servers with robust tooling, best practices, and an example 'echo' tool for AI model interaction.
+This project provides a foundational TypeScript template for developing remote Model Context Protocol (MCP) servers with robust tooling and best practices.

 tempo-mcp-server